List of Places to Access Quick Loans in Kenya

 10. M-Shwari

 M-shwari offers a combination of loans and savings.
-The loan is provided through Mpesa, so to access M-shwari loan services, you need to have an active M-Pesa account.
+The loan is provided through Mpesa, so to access M-Shwari loan services, you need to have an active M-Pesa account.
 To access M-shwari, you do not need to have previous banking history, and you can get a loan almost immediately after registration.

 In case of late payment, you get a penalty fee of 7.5% applied to the loan amount.
 To get higher loans, you need to save more in your M-shwari and increase the activity in your account.